czernous/persian-hugo/exampleSite/content/about/_index.md

 Hi, my name is Ruth and I am a copywriter.
 My interest in digital marketing began after the failure of my drop shipping business selling printed sportswear.
 It was later I came to the conclusion that it was due to my poor marketing skills.

 This led me on a journey to learn more about this industry.
 So far I completed a Level 4 Diploma in Copywriting, a certificate in the fundamentals of digital marketing.
 And I am in the midst of completing a Level 4 Diploma in Social Media Marketing.
-My future plans are to study a course in SEO.

 I have also written blog posts for a marketing agency.
 You can see my content here

-All these courses have since inspired to use my knowledge to help small businesses gain success.
+All these courses have since inspired to use my knowledge to help small businesses gain success online.